-Bystanders can play a key role in improving workplace culture by reporting incidents and/or behaviour they witness.
-Bystanders may also be significantly impacted by witnessing incidents and/or behaviour.
-Bystanders may also choose to submit an anonymous report about what they have witnessed or to use a pseudonym and to provide their details if they wish to be contacted.
+Bystanders can play a key role in improving workplace culture by reporting unacceptable workplace behaviour they witness.
+Bystanders may also be significantly impacted by witnessing unacceptable workplace behaviour.
+Bystanders may choose to submit an anonymous report about what they have witnessed or to use a pseudonym, and can also choose to provide their contact information if they wish to be contacted by a case coordinator.

 The PWSS is available to provide support to bystanders (including providing referrals to external services if required).
-The PWSS can also provide bystanders with practical steps about what they can do when witnessing behaviours or incidents, including encouraging people directly affected or involved in an incident and/or behaviour to approach PWSS directly to receive further support and assistance.
+The PWSS can also provide bystanders with practical steps about what they can do when witnessing unacceptable behaviours, including encouraging people directly affected or involved to approach PWSS directly for further support and assistance.